Funded in part by:

 The schools we work with have over 75% of the children on free and reduced lunches.
 Many of those families, even with two working parents, frequently face food insecurity.

-Our Power of Plants program seeks to expose students to healthy food and give them opportunities they may not have had before.
-Much has been written about the positive effects of gardening on students.
-They gain a sense of teamwork, learn patience and focus, and gain self-confidence, helping them achieve higher test scores.
+Our Power of Plants program seeks to expose students to healthy foods and where they come from.
+They gain a sense of teamwork, learn patience and focus, and gain self-confidence.
 We want these children to not just create a habit of being in our gardens, but learn skills in these gardens that help them to be more self-sufficient in the future.